whoyouwith91/solvation_energy_prediction/README.md

             |- 3D_MMFF                      <- model trained with A3D features calculated from MMFF-opt geometries
             |- 3D_QM                        <- model trained with A3D features calculated from QM-opt geometries
             |- 2D                           <- model trained with 2D features
+|- results                                  <- where training results should be saved
 ```

 ## 2. Conda environment setup: